YashGupta4/Real-time-chat/README.md

 Here’s an overview of the key files and directories in this project:

-\`\`\`bash
-├── public
+public/
-│   ├── css
+├── css/
-│   │   └── style.css          # Custom styles for the chat app
+│   └── style.css          # Custom styles for the chat app
-│   ├── js
+├── js/
-│   │   └── main.js            # Client-side JavaScript
+│   └── main.js            # Client-side JavaScript
-│   └── index.html             # Entry point for the app
+└── index.html             # Entry point for the app

-│
-├── utils
+utils/
-│   ├── messages.js            # Utility functions for message formatting
+├── messages.js            # Utility functions for message formatting
-│   └── users.js               # Utility functions for user management
+└── users.js               # Utility functions for user management

-│
-├── server.js                  # Main server file
+server.js                  # Main server file
-├── package.json               # Project dependencies and scripts
+package.json               # Project dependencies and scripts
-└── README.md                  # You are here
+README.md                  # You are here
-\`\`\`

 ### Key Files: